-Accounting Standards Codification Topic 740 guidance requires that the Company evaluate all income tax positions taken, and recognize a liability for any uncertain tax positions that are not more likely than not to be sustained by the tax authorities.
-As of December 31, 2019, the Company believes it has no liability for unrecognized tax positions.
-If the Company were to determine there were any uncertain tax positions, the Company would recognize the liability and related interest and penalties within income tax expense.
+Accounting Standards Codification Topic 740 guidance requires that the Company evaluate all income tax positions taken, and recognize a liability for any uncertain tax positions that are not more likely than not to be sustained.
+As of December 31, 2020, the Company believes it had no liability for unrecognized tax positions.
+If the Company were to determine that a tax position was not more likely than not to be sustained, the Company would recognize the liability and, if applicable, related interest and penalties within income tax expense.